KetanKudikyal/Trex/README.md

-# Trex Protocol
+# T-REX Protocol

 **Mining Lightning Liquidity for ZKRollup EVM (Citrea) Node Hubs**

-Trex is a revolutionary protocol that enables secure, private, and gas-efficient cross-chain liquidity mining between the Lightning Network and Citrea EVM ZkRollups.
+T-REX is a revolutionary protocol that enables secure, private, and gas-efficient cross-chain liquidity mining between the Lightning Network and Citrea EVM ZkRollups.
 The protocol incentivizes users to provide Lightning Network liquidity to Citrea node hubs, creating a symbiotic relationship between Lightning routing and DeFi rewards.

 ## 🎯 Core Concept